denistwo/FeedDriveLibrary/README.md

 # Feed Drive Library
 <p>
-The objective of the Feed Drive Library to model linear axes in machine tools and production machines.
-Therefore the library contains key elements such as converter, motor, gear, clutch etc.
+The objective of the Feed Drive Library is to model linear axes in machine tools and production machines.
+Therefore, the library contains key elements such as converter, motor, gear, clutch, etc.
-The models are designed in a way so that they can easily be parameterized
+The models are designed in a way so that they can easily be parameterized.
 </p>

 The objective of the Feed Drive Library is to model linear axes in machine tools and production machines.
 Therefore, the library contains key elements such as converter, motor, gear, clutch etc.
 The models are designed in a way so that they can easily be parameterized with typical vendor datasheets.
-Thus, we defined a simpler motor model in comparison to the models in electric machine models in the Modelica Standard Library.
+Thus, we defined a simpler motor model in comparison to the models in electric machine in the Modelica Standard Library.
 Further, the models do not only contain the behavior equations, but also comprise the metrics and requirements that are important to choose adequate components for designing feed drive axes.
-These requirements can also be used for system optimization.
+These requirements can also be used for system optimization, e.g. with OMOptim.
 The library is based on basic elements from the Standard Library and from the Optimization Library from Dymola.
-Regarding the Standard Library these are icons and different adapted models.
-Regarding the Optimization Library we had a look at the Criteria models (mean, max, etc) and changed these models for our specific purposes.
+Regarding the Standard Library these are icons and adapted models.
+Regarding the Optimization Library we had a look at the criteria models (mean, max, etc) and changed these models for our specific purposes.

 <br \><br \>
 <h4>